astahmer/pastable/packages/utils/README.md

 # @pastable/utils

 A collection of very short utils functions for about anything, without depenencies.
 Something like a (very) tiny (incomplete) nicely typed lodash.
+Some are taken from other open-source projects, such as `Chakra-UI`.

 ## List of utils